 STORM RECOVERY ASSISTANCE

 Applications for Individual Assistance were due March 16, 2023.
-However, a Late Application 60-day grace period is now available.

 The January storms resulted in widespread damage across Ventura County, resulting in a Major Disaster Declaration, which allowed area residents, non-profit organizations and businesses access to federal assistance for recovery efforts.
 The assistance covers damage sustained between Dec.
 27, 2022 through Jan.
 31, 2023.

 Apply for Assistance Online or Over the Phone

 - Visit Disasterassistance.gov

 Individual Assistance may cover expenses for temporary housing and home repairs, cleanup and other expenses.
 Eligibility for this program is determined on an individual basis and assistance is provided in the form of grants that do not require repayment.

 The following types of assistance may be available under the FEMA Individual Assistance Program: